hammadfarooqi/Interactpedia/README.md

 ![Interactpedia Screenshot](./src/ExampleScreenshot.png)

 _Interactpedia_ is a frontend web application that models how engagement features can be incorporated into crowdsourcing platforms to improve info retention for users without compromising the contributor experience.

-To check a currently deployed version of Interactpedia, please visit [www.interactpedia.com](https://www.interactpedia.com/).
+See Interactpedia deployed at [www.interactpedia.com](https://www.interactpedia.com/).

 **Note:** It is recommended you run Interactpedia on desktop or tablet display sizes.
 Running on mobile display sizes may contain formatting issues.